Columbus, Ohio

 Columbus agrees to pay 32 plaintiffs who claimed officers injured them and violated their rights during protests.

 Throughout these events, Columbus police radio remained publicly accessible.
-Journalists could independently verify what was happening.
-Community members could monitor police activity.
-The accountability that followed—charges against officers, settlements for victims—was possible because information flowed freely.
+Journalists could verify what was happening independently, not just through official statements.
+The accountability that followed—criminal charges against officers, a $5.75 million settlement—depended in part on that information being available in real time.

 Columbus faced two nationally prominent police shootings in quick succession.
 How the city responded—and what role transparency played—offers lessons for cities nationwide.